 History of the Papillon

 The papillon originated in France, where it was named for its signature ears.
 Papillon means butterfly in French.
-Not all of them have erect ears and the drop-eared variety is known as the phalene (moth).
+Not all of them have erect ears: The drop-eared variety is known as the phalene (moth).

 The breed was once known as a dwarf spaniel and may date back as far as the 13th century.
 Papillons gained popularity in Spain and Italy over time, where they were often depicted in classic paintings.
 At that time, they were the drop-eared variety, with erect ears not appearing until the late 1800s.
 Famous owners include King Louis XIV of France and Marie Antoinette.